Royals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .579 with four doubles, a walk and nine RBI.
+- Arraez has picked up at least one hit in four straight games.
+During his last five outings he is hitting .571 with four doubles, a walk and nine RBI.

 Arraez Recent Games